Skip to the main content

 Occupational Health Nurse

 An occupational health nurse is a registered nurse with certification in occupational health and safety.
-They deliver health education programs to employer organizations, promoting employee health, safety and wellness in the workplace.
-They also help get sick or injured employees well and back to work.
+They deliver health education programs to employer organizations and promote employee health, safety, and wellness in the workplace.
+They also help sick or injured employees recover and get back to work.

 Also Known As

-Health and Wellness Advisor, Industrial Nurse, Occupational Health and Safety Specialist
+Ability Manager, Employee Health Nurse, Health and Safety Nurses, Health and Wellness Advisor, Health Services and Disability Manager, Industrial Nurse, Occupational Health and Safety Specialist

 NOC Codes